Americans increase spending modestly in June as inflation eases and the job market remains strong

 “I’m not buying Del Monte and Green Giant anymore.
 I’m buying the Walmart brand,” he said.

-There are a handful of brands he loves and won’t substitute, including Mountain Dew and Hidden Valley Ranch dressing.
-But for most other products, including shampoo, he’ll use whatever is on sale.
+There are a handful of brands he loves and won’t substitute, like his Mountain Dew sodas.
+But he is looking for cheaper alternates almost everywhere else.

-That story appears to be playing out for producers who faced also faced rising prices and input costs, including labor.
+Those kinds of every day decisions are beginning to show up in the financial performance of major food producers.

-Conagra Brands said during a fourth-quarter earnings call last week that smaller price increases had not translated to higher sales volume.
+Conagra Brands, which makes Slim Jim beef jerky and Duncan Hines cake mix and more, said during a fourth-quarter earnings call last week that smaller price increases have not translated to higher sales volume.
 That is a quick turn from the third quarter when price increases __ which topped 15% that quarter __ did not dent demand.

 “It’s not a trade down within individual categories to lower-priced alternatives.
 It looks, optically, more like a cutting back and what I call hunkering down,” Conagra CEO Sean Connolly told analysts.
 “And one thing I know for sure, people aren’t eating less.
 So they’re making choices to manage their budget.”

-PepsiCo said last week that higher prices lifted the company’s revenue in the second quarter but consumer demand faded.
+PepsiCo, which makes Ryan Dixon’s MountainDew, said last week that higher prices lifted the company’s revenue in the second quarter but consumer demand has faded.
 The company said that price increases could start to moderate in the second half of this year.

 Stew Leonard Jr., president and CEO of Stew Leonard’s, a supermarket chain that operates stores in Connecticut, New York and New Jersey, said that he’s told the big consumer product companies that he wouldn’t accept any more price increases because he believes customers have reached a tipping point.

-“Enough is enough, ” said Leonard, who said he’s being a little more flexible with beef and chicken suppliers, which are typically family owned.
+“Enough is enough,” said Leonard, who said he’s being a little more flexible with beef and chicken suppliers, which are typically family owned.

 The chain has been expanding its private label business to offer more affordable choices to shoppers, including ice cream, tortilla chips and potato chips.